-When the race was over, it looked like Maximum Security had won a thrilling race in front of a jam-packed crowd of over 150,000.
+When the race was over, it looked like Maximum Security had won a thrilling race in front of a jam-packed crowd of more than 150,000.
 However, objections were filed by jockeys for two of the other runners almost immediately.

 After a rather unprecedented and lengthy review, Maximum Security was shockingly disqualified over the objections.
-The horse had made contact with another runner and interfered with two others prior to the stretch run.
+The horse had made contact with another entrant and interfered with two others prior to the stretch run.

-The rulebook states that if a horse veers off course in a way that impacts another runner, then that can be grounds for disqualification.
-The team behind Maximum Security was stunned, as was just about everyone else, as this was the first disqualification for an infraction on the course in Derby history that impacted the top spot.
+The rulebook states that if a horse veers off course in a way that affects another entrant, then that activity can be grounds for disqualification.
+The team behind Maximum Security was stunned, as was just about everyone else, as this was the first disqualification for an infraction on the course in Derby history that affected the top spot.

 When all of the dust had settled, Country House was declared the winner, followed by Code of Honor and Tacitus.
 The Derby is always a history-making event, but the 2019 edition was really one for the record books.

-For the 2019 Run for the Roses, the purse size checked in at $3 million, which was a huge increase from the previous stakes of $2 million.
+For the 2021 Run for the Roses, the purse size checked in at $3 million, which matches the record first set in 2019.
 The top five finishers were paid out when all was said and done.
 Here’s what the breakdown of prize money for the top five finishers looks like:

-Yes, but it has only happened three times, with the last one coming over three decades ago.
-Here are the three fillies who have won the Derby along with their winning times.
+Yes, but it has only happened three times, with the last one coming more than three decades ago.
+Here are the three fillies who have won the Derby, along with their winning times.

 Races for fillies are no longer included on the Road to the Derby, thereby making it impossible for one to qualify.
 However, Derby weekend also hosts one of the signature events on the filly circuit in the Kentucky Oaks, which is held the Friday prior to the big race.

-The Derby record at its current length of 1 1/4 miles was set over four decades ago.
+The Derby record at its current length of 1-1/4 miles was set more than four decades ago.
 In 1973, the legendary Secretariat pulled away for victory with a final time of 1:59:40.
 Just one other runner has broken the two-minute mark at the Derby.
-That was Monarchos back in 2001 with a time of 1:59:97.
-Northern Dancer is third on the all-time list with a time of two minutes flat.
-In the early days of the event, the race was contested over 1 1/2 miles.
-Spokane holds the record at that length with a winning time of 2:35:50 in 1889.
+That was Monarchos back in 2001, with a time of 1:59:97.
+Northern Dancer is third on the all-time list with a time of 2 minutes flat.
+In the early days of the event, the race was contested over 1-1/2 miles.
+Spokane holds the record at that length, with a winning time of 2:35:50 in 1889.